The Edmond post office shooting location.

 Patrick Henry Sherrill's former house is situated at 3721 NW 27th Street in Oklahoma City.

-According to former neighbors, he would sometimes stand in the middle of the street and stare into people's windows.
+Former neighbors said that he would sometimes stand in the middle of the street and stare into people's windows.
 However, the police couldn't do anything about this behavior because he never attempted to break in.

 He was also nicknamed "Crazy Pat" because he used to make paranoid accusations that the children in the neighborhood were laughing at him.